The Avenues (Kuwait)

-The Avenues Mall is the second largest shopping mall in the Persian Gulf region.
-The mall is located in the Rai area extending from Fifth Ring Road from the south and Al Ghazali Highway from the east.
-It opened in April 2007, under the patronage of the Emir of Kuwait Sheikh Sabah Al Ahmed Al Sabah.
-It was the winner of the ICSC Gold Award, under the Expansion and Design Category in the Middle East & North Africa.
-With a total area of 1,200,000 m^{2}, it is considered to be one of the largest shopping malls in the world It features 1,400+ stores and parking for 17,000 cars.
+The Avenues Mall is the largest shopping mall and leisure destination in Kuwait, and is also considered to be one of the largest in the Persian Gulf region.
+The mall is located in the Rai area (Farwaniya Governorate), and borders the 5^{th} Ring Road from the south and Al Ghazali Highway from the east.
+It was first inaugurated in April 2007, under the patronage of the now deceased Emir of Kuwait at the time, Sheikh Sabah Al-Ahmed Al-Jaber Al-Sabah.

+The Avenues Mall was the winner of the ICSC Gold Award, specifically under the Expansion and Design Category in the region of the Middle East & North Africa.
+With a total area that roughly sums up to 1,200,000 m^{2}, it is considered to be one of the largest shopping malls in the world.
+It features 16 districts, more than 1,400 stores, and parking garages and spaces that can accommodate nearly 17,000 vehicles.
+Across a span of twelve years, The Avenues has spent a total of $3,061,500,000 USD in building and construction.
+The mall is built under and maintained by Mabanee Company K.P.S.C., Gensler, and Pace.